 One in five women experiences mental health problems during pregnancy or in the first year after birth.

-The Cheshire and Mersey Specialist Perinatal Service provides important mental health assessment and support for local women and birthing people experiencing mental health issues during this time.
+We provide important mental health assessment and support for local women and birthing people experiencing mental health issues during this time.

 We can help in a number of ways:

-One-to-one assessment and support
+Specialist assessment and support

 - Are currently experiencing complex or severe mental health problems

-- Have a history of complex mental health problems or are taking medication for mental health problems
+- have a history of complex mental health problems or are taking medication for mental health problems

-- Are worried about the impact having a baby will have on their mental health
+- are worried about the impact having a baby will have on their mental health

-- Have anxiety around pregnancy, childbirth or becoming a parent
+- have anxiety around pregnancy, childbirth or becoming a parent.